AlexTISYoung/snipar/docs/guide.rst

 To maximize power in these cases, one can use the '--robust' argument to use the robust estimator.
 This requires parental genotypes imputed from phased data to work, although the imputed parental genotypes are not directly used in regression design: the imputation procedure is used to work out parent-of-origin of alleles to enable optimal use of samples with one parent genotyped.
+See the :ref:`tutorial <tutorial>` for an example of how to use this option.
 The default behaviour of the gwas.py script is also appropriate for strongly structured samples, but will generally have reduced power compared to the robust estimator.
-See `Guan et al. 2022 <https://www.nature.com/articles/s41588-025-02118-0>`_ for more details
+See `Guan et al. 2025 <https://www.nature.com/articles/s41588-025-02118-0>`_ for more details

 By defualt the :ref:`gwas.py <gwas.py>` script estimates a variance component model that models the phenotypic correlation between siblings after accounting for the covariates.
 Modelling correlations between siblings is important to ensure statistically efficient